JosephLai241/URS/README.md

 # URS Overview

-Scrape speeds will be determined by the speed of your internet connection.
+Scrape speeds are determined by the speed of your internet connection.

-All exported files will be saved within the directory `scrapes/` and stored in a sub-directory labeled with the date.
-These directories will automatically be created when you run the scraper.
+All exported files are saved within the directory `scrapes/` and stored in a sub-directory labeled with the date.
+These directories are automatically created when you run the scraper.

 ## A Table of All Subreddit, Redditor, and Submission Comments Attributes

-These attributes will be included in each scrape.
+These attributes are included in each scrape.

 | Subreddits    | Redditors                      | Submission Comments |
 |---------------|--------------------------------|---------------------|